 - design of furniture, furniture ensemble and woodware;

 - plastic anatomy;

 - fundamentals of architecture, etc.

-The following special disciplines are being taught at the chair:
+The following special disciplines are being taught at the department:

 - Computer design

 - Art textile design

 - History of modern art textile